blessedmadukoma/blessedmadukoma/README.md

 </p>

 - 🤝 Open for collaborations in apps or projects with Golang or Python.
-- 🖊 I occasionally write on hashnode (<a href="https://mblessed.hashnode.dev/">Blog</a>)
+- 🖊 I occasionally write on Hashnode (<a href="https://mblessed.hashnode.dev/">Blog</a>)
-- 💬 Ask me about Golang or Python, or a litle bit of JS😉
+- 💬 Ask me about Golang or Python, or a little bit of JS😉
 - ⚡ Fun fact: I love sports and reading books 🤩

 ---